starsseed/memetoken/README.md

 10. Circulation market value: (unit: USDT)

 16. Whitepaper link:
-18. Project Introduction :
 19. Quantity decimal place:
 20. Token price decimal place:

-22. Whether any presale (if there is presale needs to fill in the first round price):
 24. Contract address:
 25. Link to Blockchain Explorer:
 26. Number of coin holding addresses:

-29. Expected launch time:
-30. Listed on which exchanges:
 31. LOGO (PNG format):
 32. Tokenomics (1.
 Token distribution plan; 2.
 Does the token have burning, deflation, and additional issuance mechanisms?):
 33. CoinMarketCap query link: